pivotal/docs-tap/services-toolkit/how-to-guides/dynamic-provisioning-tanzu-postgresql.hbs.md

 # Configure dynamic provisioning of VMware Tanzu Postgres service instances

-This topic describes how to set up dynamic provisioning to enable the creation of self-serve VMware Tanzu Postgres service instances that are customized to your needs. <!-- is this correct? which role does the set up and which role creates the services instance? -->
+This topic describes how [service operators](../reference/terminology-and-user-roles.hbs.md#so) can set up dynamic provisioning to enable app development teams to create self-serve VMware Tanzu Postgres service instances that are customized as required.

 If you are not already familiar with dynamic provisioning in Tanzu Application Platform, following the tutorial